shengqiu/shengqiu.github.io/_posts/2014-09-23-descriptive-analysis.md

 ---

-This is what it looks like after normalize it
+This is what it looks like after normalize it... pretty much it is white noise

 1. May 5th is Cinco de Mayo, which is the Mexican Independence Day.